 After completing a business administration degree in Italy, a masters degree in human resources management in Ireland and several years working for companies in Germany, Italy and Austria, I decided to pursue a new professional path and undertake the 6-year training course in psychotherapy in cognitive behavioral therapy at AVM (Working Group for Behavioral Modification) in Graz and Vienna.

 My previous employment taught me a lot, particularly on a personal level, which I was able to reflect upon during my psychotherapy training.
 In my current psychotherapeutic work, I draw upon both my own work experience and experience of living in different countries in Europe to better help my patients.
-One of the services I offer is helping people with integration problems at work and in their social life.

 Since 2021 I have been on the list of psychotherapists (with the specialization in cognitive behavioral therapy) at the ministry in austria.
 From February 2019 till March 2020 I have worked in a psychosocial counseling center in Leibnitz (Psychosocial Service Leibnitz) and in my own practice in Graz.
 From April 2021 I am working at the “Institut für Psychosomatik und Verhaltenstherapie” (IPVT), www.psychosomatik.at, in Graz.